 In September 2006, the FASB issued Statement No. 157, "Fair Value Measurements" (FAS 157).
 FAS 157 establishes a common definition for how companies should measure fair value when they are required to use a fair value measure for recognition or disclosure purposes under generally accepted accounting principles.
-The statement is effective for our 2008 fiscal year.
+The statement is effective for our 2009 fiscal year.
 We are currently evaluating the provisions of FAS 157 to determine its impact on our financial statements.

-On February 15, 2007, the FASB issued SFAS Statement No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities," (SFAS 159).
+On February 15, 2007, the FASB issued Statement No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities," (SFAS 159).
 The Fair value option established by SFAS 159 permits, but does not require, all entities to choose to measure eligible items at fair value at specified election dates.
 An entity would report unrealized gains and losses on items for which the fair value option has been elected in earnings at each subsequent reporting date.
-SFAS 159 is effective as of the beginning of an entity's fiscal year that begins after November 15, 2007.
-We are currently assessing what the impact of the adoption of this SFAS would be on the Company's financial position and/or results of operations.
+SFAS 159 is effective for our 2009 fiscal year.
+We are currently assessing what the impact of the adoption of this standard would be on the Company's financial position and/or results of operations.